 The Balaton is a morello style cherry- dark red (and thin) skin with dark flesh.
 It is burgundy in color with a vibrant sweet-tart flavor and is quite large for a cherry.
 It is great in baking since the color saturation of the fruit bleeds into its surroundings.
 The Balaton is one of the earliest cherries to ripen- usually a full two weeks before Montmorency.
 It is also self fertile.

 The Balaton cherry tree is a vigorous and productive tree that is resistant to many common cherry diseases, making it a popular choice for orchards.
 It is a self-pollinating tree, meaning it can produce fruit without the need for a pollination partner, but it will yield a higher crop when planted alongside another variety of tart cherry.
+Ready about a week to 10 days after Montmorency; harvest began July 2 in zip code 54631 in 2023.

 USDA Zone: 4-9